plan-systems/design-docs/README.md

     - Field of a protobuf message are explicitly and strongly typed.
     - Revisions to a protobuf message are backward-compatible with previous revisions.
     - Protobufs work well with [gRPC](https://grpc.io), opening up broad multi-language and multi-platform network transport.
 - Importantly, a `plan.Block` can embed an arbitrarily-structured hierarchy of sub-blocks.
 Because each element can also be accompanied by a label, codec description, or additional sub-blocks, `plan.Block` has the expressive simplicity and strength of JSON with the efficiency and compactness of binary serialization.
-Consider that Protobufs makes serialization and deserialization of _any_ `plan.Block` (and its sub-hierarchy) available with a single line of code, _in any language or environment_.
+Thanks to Protobufs, any `plan.Block` (and its sub-hierarchy) can be efficiently serialized and deserialized using a single line of code, _in any language or environment_.
 - PLAN's Protobuf-based data structures:

     | Protobuf File      | Purpose                                         |